Carthage Punic Ports: Ports location in Phoenician cities

 The Phoenicians did not entrust the choice of a new colony in a particular place to just luck.
-The location of the new settlement had to respond to a series of peculiar requirements related to its defense and, most importantly, to its port characteristics.
+The location of the new settlement had to provide a number of peculiar requirements related to its defense and, most importantly, to its port characteristics.
 It was necessary that cargo ships could easily enter the port and that the opposing wind did not make access to the port impossible.
 To this end, the choice of the cape was particularly important.
 In addition, the location of the port, due to its physical characteristics, had to offer an easy defense so the settlers only had to increase the natural defences to ensure security.

 The location of the New City responded particularly well to the two requirements.
 The embarkation area was formidably protected thanks to the opportune location of the Sidi Bou Saïd promontory, the city itself in stricto sensu.
 It was located on the outside of the seafront, between two stretches of water (today's Lake of Tunis and Sebkha Ariana), and the interior was intercepted by a succession of hills, which formed a natural defensive line.